cskerritt/econ-tool/AUTH_README.md

 # Authentication Setup for Economic Tool

 ## Overview
-The Economic Tool now includes user authentication using `streamlit-authenticator`.
-Users must sign in before accessing the application.
+The Economic Tool now includes comprehensive user authentication using `streamlit-authenticator`.
+Users can register new accounts, sign in, reset passwords, and manage their profiles.

 ## Default Login Credentials